sparkfun/SparkFun_Spectral_Sensor_Breakout_AS7343_Qwiic/docs/hardware_overview.md

 ## AS7343 Spectral Sensor

 The AS7343 from AMS<sup>&trade;</sup> measures irradiated, reflected and transmitted light in both the visible spectrum and near-infrared (NIR).
-The sensor package has 14 channels (12 for visible light, 1 for NIR and 1 for flicker detection).
+The sensor features 14 channels in a 5x5 photodiode array, enabling the detection of 11 specific color bands across the visible spectrum.
+Additionally, dedicated photodiodes on the outer edges of this array are designed for near-infrared (845-865 nm) and flicker detection.
+It has exceptional sensitivity for measuring reflected, emitted and transmitted light even in low-light environments and also behind tinted glass.

 ## Power